harshilshah4251/obsidian_backup/Personal/Book Notes/The Kings of Crypto.md

 - ICO exit scams were very common.
 - Nathalie received a bomb threat email at CB HQ
 - Because of increase in demand and high number of transactions and limited block size, the Bitcoin network was hopelessly clogged and transaction fees were out of the roof.
+- CB had major scaling issues as the infra was based on MongoDB and Heroku which are good for prototyping but not for production grade software.